NewcastleRSE/beeing-human-web/src/routes/(sections)/about/how-to-use/how-to-use.md

 You may be wondering, though, where you can find the bees in this human-made hive?

 You will find photos of the bumble bees in the science lab, and learn about experiments in the [science]({base}/science) cell.
 You will hear both queen honeybees piping, and humans piping like queen honeybees in our [music]({base}/music) cell, and find humans (beekeepers and artists!) working with bees, even co-creating works of art with them in our [connections]({base}/connections) cell.
-If you look carefully you may occasionally spot a bee on our landing page, and you spy another one in the title bar of the browser…
+If you look carefully you may occasionally spot a bee on our landing page, and spy another one in the title bar of the browser…

 ## What is the best way to explore our born-digital edition of *The Feminine Monarchie* (1623)?